 Google has been teasing a dark theme for Maps for over a year now, and it even briefly rolled out to a few people, but it was never properly formalized or acknowledged officially.
 That changed last month when Google finally announced that dark mode is coming, and now, it's starting to roll out more widely.

-You can already schedule messages in Gmail and Telegram (among others), and now Google's Messages app is joining the club.
-The functionality showed up for a few people as part of an a/b test at the beginning of November, and now it's starting to roll out much more widely, at least in the US.
+You can already schedule messages in Gmail and Telegram (among others), and now Google Messages is joining the club.
+The functionality showed up for a few people as part of an a/b test back in November 2020, and today, Google has announced that the feature will come to everyone using Messages on Android 7 and higher.
 The option replaces the long-press shortcut for sending an MMS with a subject.

 Google Photos is full of great memories constantly resurfacing in the Instagram Stories-like Recent Highlights that show up in the carousel at the top of your photos.
 The company has decided to tweak the collages consisting of multiple pictures that show up there with doodled backgrounds, making them more shareable on social media without further effort on your part.

 Following half a year of limited a/b testing, Twitter has just formally announced its own version of Snapchat Stories called "Fleets" — because these days, any reputable social media platform needs a Stories copy of its own.
 The feature is starting to roll out internationally today.